EISK/eisk.webapi/README.md

 Getting started with EISK Web Api is pretty easy.

+You can either clone V8.0 from github:

+`git clone -b V8.0 https://github.com/EISK/eisk.webapi.git`

-You can either [clone](https://github.com/EISK/eisk.webapi.git) from github or simply run the following `dotnet new` command in command prompt to create a new project from EISK:
+Or simply run the following `dotnet new` command in command prompt to create a new project from EISK:

-* Command to install EISK template in your machine: `dotnet new -i eisk.webapi`
+* Command to install EISK template in your machine: `dotnet new --install Eisk.WebApi::8.0.12`
 * Command to create a new project: `dotnet new eiskwebapi -n Eisk`

 Once the contents are available, just open the created solution, select "Eisk.WebApi" as startup project and press F5!